xeolabs/xeometry-guide/queryingModelsAndObjects.md

 ### Examples

-Get all models:
+Getting all models in a viewer:

 ```javascript
 var models = viewer.getModels();
 ```

-Get all objects:
+Getting all objects:

 ```javascript
 var objects = viewer.getObjects();